Gauss-Markov processes as space-time scaled stationary Ornstein-Uhlenbeck processes: A general framework

 converges in probability to $0$ as $t\uparrow T$.
-Later, under some stronger additional assumptions, we will strengthen this statement, namely, instead of convergence in probability we will prove almost sure convergence, see Theorem \ref{Thm_General2}. \proofend \end{remark}
+Later, under some stronger additional assumptions, we will strengthen this statement, namely, instead of convergence in probability we will prove almost sure convergence, see Proposition \ref{Prop_General}. \proofend \end{remark}

-\begin{remark} Lachout \cite{Lac1} investigated a related problem.
-Namely, given a collection of stochastic integrals of non-random real functions with respect to a standard Wiener process, i.e.